linkedin/rest.li/guide_server_architecture.md

 ---
 layout: guide
-title: User guide
+title: Rest.li architecture user guide
 permalink: /user_guide/server_architecture
+excerpt: This document describes how to use Rest.li to build RESTful clients and servers.
+The first section introduces key architectural elements and provides an overview of the development process.
+The remainder of the document serves as a detailed reference to Rest.li features.
 index: 2
 ---

-# Rest.li Architecture
+# Rest.li Architecture User Guide

 ## Contents